benc-uk/nanomon/readme.md

 ## Appendix: Database Notes

-- Code will dynamically create the database and collections if they don't exist at startup.
+- The services will dynamically create the database and collections if they don't exist at startup.
 By default the database name is `nanomon` but this can be changed with the `MONGO_DB` env var.
 - For change stream support to work MongoDB must be running as a replica set, when running locally this is enabled in the Docker container that is started.
 Also the Helm chart will deploy MongoDB as a replica set.

 ### Azure Cosmos DB

-Azure Cosmos DB can be used as a database for NanoMon, however there are two things to menton:
+Azure Cosmos DB can be used as a database for NanoMon, however there are two things to consider:

 - An index must be added for the `date` field to the results collection, this can be done in the Azure Portal or with a single command:
   `az cosmosdb mongodb collection update -a $COSMOS_ACCOUNT -g $COSMOS_RG -d nanomon -n results --idx '[{"key":{"keys":["_id"]}},{"key":{"keys":["date"]}}]'`